aisayo/js_rails_api/01_initial_setup.md

-Next: Once this has been completed, move on to setting up the Rails API
+Next: Once this has been completed, move on to configuring CORS